 Top APR Vs APY Differences: A Comprehensive Guide

 The APR vs APY comparison is quite interesting as it focuses on interest calculations for two varied instruments.
-While the APY focuses on the gains you earn as an investor, the APR relates to the cost of availing credit.
-However, this isn’t the only difference between APR and APY and it is important to know all you can to make informed decisions.
+While the APY focuses on the gains you earn as an investor, the APR relates to the cost of borrowing.
+However, this isn’t the only difference between APR and APY.

-Read on for insights to compare the annual percentage yield vs the annual percentage rate.
+Read on for insights to compare the annual percentage yield vs the annual percentage rate and to make informed decisions.

 What is the APR?

 APR commonly known as Annual Percentage Rate, dictates the cost of borrowing.
-It mainly applies when you avail of credit and it provides a more holistic overview of the amount you owe.
+It mainly applies when you avail of credit and provides a more holistic overview of the amount you owe.

-This is because the APR includes all associated charges and fees applicable to the instrument.
+This is because the APR includes all associated charges applicable to the instrument.
 As such, you get a clearer picture of the total cost, which isn’t possible if you only assess the interest rate.
 Typically, the APR will include:

 • Administrative fees